Zena-Alsibaai/npx-card/README.md

 ## Where ?

-This is a challenge assigned by [BECODE](https://becode.org/) training center, to learning how to code npx business card on npm
+This is a challenge assigned by [BECODE](https://becode.org/) training center, to learn how to code npx business card on npm

 ## Usage :